gardenlinux/ostree-image-builder/docs/build-your-own-os.md

 At this stage, you will want to modify the build definition.
 For example, you might want to modify `debian/features/ostreeRepo/pkg.include` which defines the packages used to build the image.
+Most likely, you'll want to add packages wich are required for your use-case.

 Next, we can build our OSTree repo.
 Observe how the build configuration reflects the values you provided: